Acet-Aminophen/whoami/README.md

 ## Eduaction
 Graduated from Daejeon Seoil Highschool
-Now in Hanbat Nationcal University(HBNU), Computer Engineering Dept as a student.
+Now in Hanbat Nationcal University(HBNU), Computer Engineering Dept. as a student.

 ## Work
 Now in IWAZ(http://iwaz.co.kr/) as a developer.